WIKA-Group/javascript_parsers/README.md

 * examples.json -> contains some input and output payload examples for unit testing
 * index.json -> contains source code of the payload parser
 * metadata.json -> contains some meta information about the parser
-* package.json -> contains meta information and dependencies
+* package.json -> contains more meta information and dependencies
 * uplink.json -> contains a complete object example
 * uplink.schema.json -> contains the output object specification
 * README.md -> contains information about the sensor